wdlingit/gobu/README.md

 2. Data Integration, and
 3. Extendable User Interface.

-This repository is currently for [gobu](https://sourceforge.net/projects/gobu/) at SF.
+This repository is currently for [gobu](https://sourceforge.net/projects/gobu/) at SourceForge.
 We would setup manual pages here first, and then programs.